Call now in confidence immediate help & advice 24/7

 Two men hugging in Cumbria

-It is highly unlikely that you will be able to recover from substance addiction without professional help.
+It is highly unlikely that you will be able to recover from substance addiction without professional help at rehab.

 People who are attempting to recover from their drug and alcohol addiction without the support of a rehab will be missing key components of addiction recovery programmes, including but not limited to the following things: